SeeYouSpaceCowboy/whereto/README.md

  $ npm i
  $ npm start
  ```
+### Installing the Back-end
+WhereTo consists of a front-end and a back-end.
+For this project to run you have to have both projects installed and running locally at the same time.

-Make sure to also clone and have the back-end of this project [here](https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git) running before running the front-end.
+If haven't already, you should now clone and install the back-end of this project; instructions [here](https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git).

 ## Built With
 * [Create React App](https://github.com/facebookincubator/create-react-app) - Create React apps with no build configuration.